How to Make Maple Syrup and Cinnamon Smoked Nuts in Your Smoker

 I prefer to use hickory wood chips when smoking nuts, but you can experiment with other fruitwoods as well.
 I would avoid wood like oak or mesquite as they can overpower the nuts.
 You are going to a delicate flavor here.

-Smoke the nuts for 80 to 90 minutes at 225°F. You can check them after one hour for taste and doneness.
+Smoke the nuts for 80 minutes at 225°F. You can check them after one hour for taste and doneness.
 There is no need to mix them around when they are on the grill mat.
 Just leave them be.
 They will be a little soft when you remove them, but they will crunch up as they cool.

 After that, they’re ready to enjoy!